I2VControl: Disentangled and Unified Video Motion Synthesis Control: Experiments

+We compare with recent methods including DragAnything~\cite{wu2024draganything}, MOFA-Video~\cite{niu2024mofa}, MotionCtrl~\cite{wang2023motionctrl}, CameraCtrl~\cite{he2024cameractrl}, and Motion-I2V~\cite{shi2024motion}.
+It is difficult to compare all methods under exactly the same experimental setup (the base models are inconsistent; even if the base models are aligned, the training data are not the same).
+We strive to reduce inconsistencies and train MotionCtrl and CameraCtrl on the same base model and data as ours.
+For the remaining methods, although the base models are different, they are at a similar level, all of which are U-Net methods (rather than recently developed high-quality DiT models).
+Furthermore, we will analyze the effect differences and point out that these differences are obviously not caused by the base model, but by the methods themselves.

+Due to methodological limitations of the comparing methods, it is infeasible to compare them with ours under a unified control (like the $7$-th sample of Fig.~\ref{fig:diversity}), which is exactly the best proof of our superiority.
+Nevertheless, we still choose suitable datasets for them to enable meaningful (albeit suboptimal) comparisons with us.

-We compare on the trajectory control based task (including object motion and camera movement) with very recent methods DragAnything~\cite{wu2024draganything} and MOFA-Video~\cite{niu2024mofa}.
-As described in Sec.~\ref{sec:experiments:settings}, we test on the VIPSeg~\cite{miao2022large} dataset and another manual dataset.
+\textbf{$\bullet$ VIPSeg and Manual Dragging Datasets}.
+We compare with very recent methods DragAnything~\cite{wu2024draganything} and MOFA-Video~\cite{niu2024mofa} on the VIPSeg~\cite{miao2022large} dataset and Manual Dragging (short as MD) dataset.
 For each sample, we divide the motion units on the initial frame.
-To construct the control signal for the comparing methods, we extract representative trajectories on each single units, where one trajectory is selected for the drag-units and four trajectories are selected for the borderland part to represent the camera movement.
-Quantitatively, we calculate the metric between the generated results and the ground truth control signals, and show the results on both datasets in Tab.~\ref{tab:trajectory}.
-Compared to previous methods, we achieve better results on both VIPSeg and the manual dataset and both the \texttt{ObjMC} and \texttt{FID} metrics, which shows that our method is superior to previous methods on both controlling precision and fidelity.
+To construct the control signal for the comparing methods, we extract representative trajectories on each single units, where one trajectory is selected for the drag-units and four trajectories are selected for the borderland part.
+Quantitative results are in Tab.~\ref{tab:trajectory}, which shows that our method is superior to previous methods on both controlling precision and fidelity.
 The qualitative results can be seen in Fig.~\ref{fig:trajectory}.
 In the left sample, we use a pan-right camera movement and drag the object to the right, and only our result is right, thanks to our dense and disentangled nature.
 The sample on the right shows our good performance for rotation control.